bmcorser/bade/docs/source/tutorial.rst

 =====

 Pages are rST documents that want to be rendered and added to the site, but not included in the blog.
-Links to them are provided in the :ref:`context` to all :ref:`templates`.
+Links to them are provided in the context to all templates (we'll get to Templating_).

 Let's make a ``pages`` directory and put a page there.